 Lock all tables at the beginning of the transaction, before performing any operations.

 However, this seems like a horrible idea to do on a production system.
 You don’t really want to lock a dimension table for reads and writes the entire time that you’re ETL job is loading data.

-The semaphore solution
+The semaphore solution (my recommendation)

 I was thinking, if only there was a way to pass a semaphore, I could force the jobs to take turns writing to the dimension table and I wouldn’t have to lock the entire dimension table for reads and writes.

 I decided to use a shared table and table locking to act as a semaphore whenever writing to a dimension table.
 Locking a shared “dummy” table prevents needlessly locking the dimension table itself.